wkh237/react-native-fetch-blob/README.md

 To sum up :

-- To send a form data, the `Content-Type` header won't take effect if the body is an `Array` because we will set proper content type for you.
+- To send a form data, the `Content-Type` header does not matters.
+When the body is an `Array` we will set proper content type for you.
-- To send binary data, you have two choices, use BASE64 encoded string or a file path which points to a file contains the body.
-The `Content-Type` header does not matters.
+- To send binary data, you have two choices, use BASE64 encoded string or path points to a file contains the body.
- - The body is a BASE64 encoded string, the `Content-Type` header filed must containing substring`;BASE64` or `application/octet`
+ - If the `Content-Type` containing substring`;BASE64` or `application/octet` the given body will be considered as a BASE64 encoded data which will be decoded to binary data as the request body.
- - The body is a path point to a file, it must be a string starts with `RNFetchBlob-file://`, which can simply done by `RNFetchBlob.wrap(PATH_TO_THE_FILE)`
+ - Otherwise, if a string starts with `RNFetchBlob-file://` (which can simply done by `RNFetchBlob.wrap(PATH_TO_THE_FILE)`), it will try to find the data from the URI string after `RNFetchBlob-file://` and use it as request body.
-- To send the body as-is, set a `Content-Type` header not containing `;BASE64` or `application/octet`.
+- To send the body as-is, simply use a `Content-Type` header not containing `;BASE64` or `application/octet`.

+> After 0.9.4, we disabled `Chunked` transfer encoding by default, if you're going to use it, you should explicitly set header `Transfer-Encoding` to `Chunked`.

 #### Download example : Fetch files that needs authorization token